Ninja Gaiden (Game Gear): Reception

 By Summer 1992, the game was among the top 10 successful selling Game Gear games at the time.

 Ninja Gaiden garnered mixed opinions from video game critics.
-In a review upon its release, a critic for Electronic Gaming Monthly called it a "nice addition to the portables growing list of action carts", but disliked its "awkward" graphical style that looked more like Strider than a Ninja Gaiden release, as well as the gameplay, resulting in an average score of 6.75 from four reviewers.
+In a review upon its release, a critic for Electronic Gaming Monthly called it a "nice addition to the portables growing list of action carts", but disliked its "awkward" graphical style that looked more like Strider than a Ninja Gaiden release, as well as the gameplay.
 Eric Mylonas, writing for a 2004 guide of the Ninja Gaiden games by Prima Games, called the Game Gear title a "good, solid, game but it's really Ninja Gaiden in name only."
 Awarding the game three stars in a retrospective, AllGame journalist Kyle Knight praised its "clean" graphics and "very catchy", fast-tempo music.
 A primary criticism in his review for the Game Gear release was its difficulty that was significantly decreased from the NES games in the franchise, writing that its little amount of challenge "may be great for some, but utterly ruin it for others."
 Hardcore Gaming 101 bashed it as a "boring" edition of the NES counterpart, disliking its "loose and hectic" control, "glitchy" visuals and the false "Reprogrammed Game Copyright Sega 199X" text in the title screen even though the game is actually different from the NES version.